NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 Information Sharing, Consent and Confidentiality

 The child’s best interests must be the overriding consideration in making decisions about sharing information.
-In cases of suspected or confirmed PP/FII, all decisions about what and when to tell parents and children should be taken by senior staff within the multi-agency team.
+In cases of suspected or confirmed PP/FII, all decisions about what and when to tell parents and children should be made by senior staff within the multi-agency team.
 While professionals should seek, in general, to discuss any concerns with the family and, where possible, seek their agreement to action, this should only be done where such discussion and agreement-seeking will not place a child at increased risk of significant harm.
-In all cases where the police are involved, the decision about when to inform the parents (about referrals from third parties) will have a bearing on the conduct of police investigation.
+In all cases where the police are involved, the decision about when to inform the parents (about referrals from third parties) will have a bearing on the conduct of the police investigation.

 It is important when obtaining and sharing information that consideration is given to what information is shared – this should be relevant and proportionate to the concern.
 For example, only relevant health and social information about parents should be shared in order to protect the children.
-Further advice can be obtained from your organisations Safeguarding Lead and it may be necessary to consult with your organisations legal advisor.
+Further advice can be obtained from your organisation’s Safeguarding Lead, and it may be necessary to consult with your organisation’s legal advisor.
 Any decision on whether or not to share information must be clearly documented.
 Where there are sufficient concerns that a child may be suffering or is likely to suffer significant harm resulting from a parent or carer’s persistent attempt to fabricate, induce or exaggerate an illness, a referral should be made to CSC as soon as possible in line with LSCP multi-agency procedures.

 Record Keeping

-Records should use clear and straightforward language, should be concise and accurate not only in fact, but in differentiating between opinion, judgements and hypotheses.
+Records should use clear and straightforward language, should be concise and accurate, not only in fact, but in differentiating between opinion, judgements and hypotheses.
 It should be clearly recorded what is reported by the parents/carers and what has been directly observed by the practitioners.
 Where it is considered that illness may be fabricated or induced, the records relating to the child’s symptoms, illness, diagnosis and treatments should always include the name (and agency) or the person who gave or reported the information.
-This should be dated and signed legibly’.
+This should be dated and signed legibly.

 Police response